 ‘At the risk of sounding all Nietzschean, rejection – approached with the right attitude – can make you strong.’

-BIO: John Yorke is a producer and story expert, producer of countless British TV shows.
+BIO: John Yorke is a producer and story expert, producer of countless British TV shows, working with hundreds of TV writers.
 He is also author of the acclaimed writing book, Into The Woods.
 Read B2w’s interview with him, HERE.

 4) ‘A NO is a just a slow YES’ – Barbara Machin